 A little more information…

 A former varsity college softball player, Goldberg has a particular passion for sports reporting.
-She first joined The Oregonian as an intern in 2011 and returned to the media outlet in 2013 to cover trends, issues, and enterprise stories on the soccer beat.
+She first joined The Oregonian as a sports intern in 2011 before returning to the publication in 2013 to cover trends, issues, and enterprise stories on the soccer beat.

 Previously, Goldberg was an editor and reporter at the hyperlocal news site Mission Local, where she covered San Francisco politics, local sports, and various other topics.